 04 Feb 2014

 Tags: best recipes, easy recipes, family, food science, kids' recipes, nutrition, reviews, super-foods

 Here Vinny presents his best efforts for 2013 –

 For a glimpse into Vinny’s kitchen, click on any picture.

-For recipes, copy and paste the link that appears below the caption.
+For recipes, copy and paste the link that appears below each caption.
 More

 28 Jan 2014

-Tags: Greek yogurt, macadamia, nuts, Valentine's day, whole-grain flour
+Tags: cake, Greek yogurt, macadamia, nuts, Valentine's day, whole-grain flour

 A tea cake from a tropical paradise for your valentine.

 Last week I posted about our Miss Hawaii, in particular, how Macadamia with her low omega-6 offers a treasure chest of healthy, stable fats for your dining pleasure.